rackerlabs/rackspace-how-to/content/general/combine-invoices-for-rackspace-managed-and-cloud-accounts.md

    <img src="{% asset_path general/combine-invoices-for-rackspace-managed-and-cloud-accounts/add-account.png %}" />

-   Then enter the username and password for that account.
+6. Enter the username and password for that account.

    <img src="{% asset_path general/combine-invoices-for-rackspace-managed-and-cloud-accounts/add-account-details.png %}" />

-6. Select the check box to agree to the terms of service, and then click **Add Account**.
+7. Select the check box to agree to the terms of service, and then click **Add Account**.

-7. A pop-up dialog box displays the account information that you want to add to the invoice.
+8. A pop-up dialog box displays the account information that you want to add to the invoice.
 Click **Add Account** to confirm.

    <img src="{% asset_path general/combine-invoices-for-rackspace-managed-and-cloud-accounts/confirm-add-account.png %}" />